simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 The downside of types is that they _disqualify_ valid programs.
 Something like Haskell offers a very advanced type system frequently allows us to disqualify many invalid programs without too much headache in convincing the compiler not to disqualify something that is in fact valid.

-With TLA+, we can eschew it all together, because we can check _any invariant we want_ at _every possible state_, including that a value belongs to a particular set (synonymous to type here).
+With TLA+, we can eschew it all together, because we can check _any invariant we want_ at _every possible state_, including that a value belongs to a particular set (synonymous to types here).
-This lets us not have to do any extra work around types, but allows us to check them frequently.
+This lets us not have to do any extra work around types, but allows us to check them easily.
 Normally, it is not possible to validate every possible state of a program; types are an alternative that do quite nicely.
 But in TLA+ they are redundant.